-Take five of the following courses:
+Take 20 credits from the following courses:

 EN-217 Disability in Fiction